Scuubii/KOGC/hardware.md

 There isn't much about thermal paste, buy the highest quality paste brand (Do your own reserach but Kryonaut is great), if you need to squeeze extra thermal performance you can look into Liquid Metal alternatives, keep in mind this massively punishes mistakes, if the liquid metal spills onto the motherboard, it will short something out.

+Apply it equaly with an aplicator preferably (kryonaut comes with one in the box), make sure every part of the IHS that will be touching the copper plate of the AIO is covered in thermal paste.